 However, the body “detoxifies” itself naturally and doesn’t actually require special diets or expensive supplements to eliminate toxins.

 Detox diets often involve the use of laxatives, diuretics, vitamins, minerals, teas, and other foods thought to have detoxing properties.

 The term “toxin” in the context of detox diets is loosely defined.
-It typically includes pollutants, synthetic chemicals, heavy metals, and processed foods — which all negatively affect health.
+It typically includes pollutants, synthetic chemicals, heavy metals, and processed foods, which can negatively affect health.

 Your body has a sophisticated way of eliminating toxins that involves the liver, kidneys, digestive system, skin, and lungs.

-Recognizing acetaldehyde as a toxin, your liver converts it to a harmless substance called acetate, which is later eliminated from your body.
+Recognizing acetaldehyde as a toxin, your liver converts it to a harmless substance called acetate, which it eliminates from your body (

 When this happens, your liver cannot function adequately and perform its necessary tasks — including filtering waste and other toxins from your body.

 Limiting or abstaining entirely from alcohol is one of the best ways to keep your body’s detoxification system running strong.

 Health authorities recommend limiting alcohol intake to one drink per day for women and two for men.
 If you currently do not drink, it is recommended not to start as the risk outweigh any health benefits that come with drinking. (

 Drinking too much alcohol reduces your liver’s ability to carry out its normal functions, such as detoxifying.